In this article

 … Even if you’re dead set on keeping your internally built solution, please reach out.
 The world deserves to learn your ways.

-In our upcoming Launch Week, we’ll be highlighting some of the things we’ve been building specifically to empower federated governance with domain ownership.
+In our October Launch Week, we unveiled some powerful new features to empower federated governance with domain ownership.

-• Features that safeguard data design, making it possible for anyone in the company to design great data
+- Guardrails to safeguard data design, making it possible for anyone in the company to design great data;

-If the challenges highlighted in this and our previous two posts resonate with you, be sure to follow our Launch Week updates.
-We’ll take you through a host of new functionality coming to Avo, designed to empower data teams to take ownership of their data quality, at scale.
+If the challenges highlighted in this and our previous two posts resonate with you, be sure to check out our recent October Launch Week series.
+You can catch up on a host of new functionality we released in Avo, designed to empower data teams to take ownership of their data quality, at scale.

 Special thank you to Glenn Vanderlinden, Timo Dechau, and Thomas in't Veld for their contributions to the ideas in this post.